mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/aem-assets-cloud-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Adobe Experience Manager Sites Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 01/16/2025
+description: "Set up the Adobe Experience Manager Assets Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 01/16/2025
 ---

-# Adobe Experience Manager Sites Microsoft Graph connector (preview)
+# Adobe Experience Manager Assets Microsoft Graph connector (preview)

-With the Adobe Experience Manager Sites Microsoft Graph connector, your organization can index published webpages of your AEM Sites.
-After you configure the connector and index content from AEM Sites, end users can search for those published webpages in Microsoft Copilot and from any Microsoft Search client.
+With the Adobe Experience Manager Assets Microsoft Graph connector, your organization can index published assets of your AEM Assets.
+After you configure the connector and index content from AEM Assets, end users can search for those published assets in Microsoft Copilot and from any Microsoft Search client.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Adobe Experience Manager Sites Microsoft Graph connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Adobe Experience Manager Assets Microsoft Graph connector.

 >[!NOTE]
->The Adobe Experience Manager Sites connector is in public preview.
+>The Adobe Experience Manager Assets connector is in public preview.
 If you wish to get access to try it, you need to enable [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities
-- Index published webpages of your AEM Sites.
+- Index published assets of your AEM Assets.
 - Supports ingestion filters based on page paths, allowing for exact matching and phrase matching using regular expressions.
 - Customize your crawl frequency.
 - Create workflows using this connection and plugins from Microsoft Copilot Studio.